xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 To cite this work, please use:

 *X. Fang, C. F.J.
-Faul, N. Fey, E. Gale, Solvent Predictor - A python toolkit to predict multi-solvent combinations with target Hansen solubility parameters (manuscript in preparation)*
+Faul, N. Fey, E. Gale, SolvPred - A python toolkit to predict multi-solvent combinations with target Hansen solubility parameters (manuscript in preparation)*